Back to Products

 Do I need special equipment?

 No special equipment is required.
 All apps work with standard smartphones.
-However, for enhanced observations, you can use telescopes, cameras, or other astronomical equipment in conjunction with the apps.

 Which smartphones are compatible?